Why You Need a Good Creative Workflow Process

 - Set goals and define metrics for the project.
 You can use the SMART goals approach, which encourages setting goals that are specific, measurable, achievable, relevant and time-bound.

 - Define project milestones and establish metrics to measure the project’s success.

 - Outline your team’s structure and team member responsibilities.

 - Identify hurdles and risks to effectively complete the project.
-You can read more about project risk management in “Project Risk Management: Best Practices, Tips, and Expert Advice.”
+You can read more about project risk management in our comprehensive guide that includes expert tips and best practices.

 - Research your client’s competitors to understand how to differentiate the product.